 Plus I was simply burnt out.

-Now, I wouldn’t say I am returning well rested.
+On this personal note, I wouldn’t say I am returning well rested.
 Far from it in fact.
-Nor am I yet to conquer my nemesis “balance”.
-But I do feel as though I am reentering the blogsphere with more transparency and direction.
+Nor have I managed to conquer my nemesis “balance”.
+But I do feel with this personal note that I am reentering the blogsphere with more transparency and direction.
 Albeit a work in progress but that is what most blogs are.
 A permanent document of continual improvement and reinvention.
-The past year or so I feel as though I’ve strayed from my original intentions.
-I had been overly caught up in hype and certain blogging moulds, attempting to conform and seemingly losing my overall vision in the process.
+The past year or so I feel as though I’ve strayed from my original intentions; which was to focus on sharing my writing with musings and a personal note or two.
+But I had been overly caught up in hype and certain blogging moulds, attempting to conform and seemingly losing my overall vision in the process.
 It has been a patchwork of disorientation and irregularity.
 And my worst offending trait has been absence; in every sense of the word, but one I hope to amend in the near future.
 And while I still stand by my ideals for quality, I’ll be far more flexible, organised and (hopefully) consistent in penning such creations.
 With a firmer focus on my own writings and a deeper exploration into photography, travel and visual stimulation.
 Most importantly more creativity and cohesion between styling and my own voice.